dhanashreekharate/HCI-project/README.md

 # HCI-project

-Mindspace is an HTML/CSS Javascript based application on Norman design principals and HCI methodology.
+Mindspace is an HTML/CSS and Javascript based application on Norman design principals and HCI methodology.